ethanvillalovoz/ethanvillalovoz/README.md

 ### 🧠 Currently...
 - 📝 Applying to full-time AI/ML research roles
-- 🎯 Preparing for PhD applications (Fall 2025)
+- 🎯 Preparing for MS applications (Spring 2026)

 Thanks for visiting — feel free to reach out if you want to chat or collaborate!